ajlockwood/SSem2018-19/README.md

+## 3/13/19

+Fixed up a few UI elements and incorporated a bit of feedback.

+Added a timer UI element so that users can see how long is left in a round.

+Increased real-time round duration from 10 seconds to 20 seconds.

+Icicle:

+	Damage increased from 35 to 40.

+	Shard damage increased from 10 to 25.

+## 3/12/19

+Added an in-game menu for leaving an in-progress game.

+## 3/10/19

+Added an additional lobby menu widget that allows the players to tell who is in their lobby.

 ## 3/7/19

 Successfully hosted a game and connected a user from a different system using the Steam Online Subsystem.
 There were bugs, but nothing game-breaking.